 The moments before a tradeshow can be quite stressful, so you're greeted by our cheerful mascot, Kangakkroo, when opening up a brand new event.

-Need an extra boost of energy before the start of a busy day at an event?
+Feeling pumped before the start of an exciting day at your event?
 Try and give Kangakkroo a high five.

 Using some themes that are specific to events, like badges, we made the syncing process more unique and fun.